metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/04-token-gate.md

+---
+description: "Restricts the mint to holders of a specified token."
+---

+import { Accordion, AccordionItem } from '/src/accordion.jsx';

 # Token Gate

 The **Token Gate** guard restricts minting to token holders of a specified mint account.
 The amount determines how many tokens are required.